 Microsoft has helped Adobe repel the Zero-day PDF Viewer Exploit attacks by asking Windows users to block ongoing attacks using a Microsoft enterprise tool.
 Adobe issued a security warning last week that the vulnerability was being actively exploited and could allow attackers to take control of victims’ computers.

-The threat exists in Adobe Reader 9.3.4 and earlier versions for Windows, Macintosh and Unix, and Adobe Acrobat 9.3.4 and earlier versions for Windows and Macintosh.
+The threat exists in Adobe Reader 9.3.4 and earlier versions for Windows, Macintosh, and Unix, and Adobe Acrobat 9.3.4 and earlier versions for Windows and Macintosh.

 You can read more about Microsoft’s instructions on its web site.

-Via ComputerWorld
+Via C

 Latest Geeky Gadgets Deals